joylarkin/Awesome-AI-Market-Maps/README.md

 The list is currently organized by quarter, to illustrate hot AI topics as they are discussed and how fast the industry is evolving, with a specific focus on market maps from 2025 and 2024.
 The current data collection workflow includes [ChatGPT](https://chatgpt.com/), [Google Gemini](https://gemini.google.com/app), [Exa Websets](https://websets.exa.ai/), [Liner](https://getliner.com/), human-in-the-loop curation for "taste," and some other unlisted methods.

 NOTES
-The README.md file is regularly updated with new market maps, the .csv file is updated bimonthly.
+The README.md file is regularly updated with new market maps, the CSV file is updated bimonthly.

 ADD OR UPDATE A MARKET MAP
 Named AI market maps, landscapes, blog posts with market maps, and related AI industry positioning (such as top XX lists) are fine.